Château Gloria 2009

 Hachette

 "Gloria has long been one of the most popular wines in America, but I don't think they've ever made better wines than they have over the past decade, and 2009 is one of the best.
 Although this estate is not a classified growth, it certainly ranks as one in 2009.
-A dense ruby-purple color is accompanied by an expressive and flamboyant bouquet of black fruit, Christmas spices, licorice, and herbes de Provence.
-Fuller-bodied, more concentrated, and more extract-driven than most vintages, it possesses supple tannins, low acidity, and a sumptuous, fleshy style.”
+A dense ruby-purple color is accompanied by an expressive and flamboyant bouquet of black fruits, Christmas spices, licorice, and herbes de Provence.
+Fuller-bodied, more concentrated, and more extract-driven than most vintages, it features supple tannins, low acidity, and a sumptuous, fleshy style.”
 (Wine Advocate - Robert Parker) Delivered in a wooden case for all orders of 12 bottles of this wine (excluding Pickup Point delivery method)

 Starting at €99 on your first order